rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 ```
 ## Lifecycle of a pod

-Pods lifecycle starts with a "pending" phase, followed by "running" when atleast one of the containers starts and then moves to "succeeded" if everything goes fine or to  a "failed" phase if one of the container terminated with failure.
+Pods lifecycle starts with a "pending" phase, followed by "running" when at least one of the containers starts and then moves to "succeeded" if everything goes fine or to  a "failed" phase if one of the container terminated with failure.

 In real world, individual pods are generally not deployed, they get deployed using workload resources.
 Let us understand a little bit about workload resources in kubernetes.